 “The law does not force contracts to be the way they are – old habits and tested templates do ”

-Incorporating the visuals into text-heavy contracts makes it interesting to read and can be easier to piece together.
+Incorporating the visuals into text-heavy contracts, be it on paper or digital contracts, makes it interesting to read and can be easier to piece together.
 The representation can be in different ways –